Historic San Ildefonso OLLA with Ogapoge Polychrome Influence

 + Add to my watchlist Forward to Friend

-This historic polychrome OLLA, or water jar, was made by an unknown San Ildefonso Pueblo potter.
+This historic polychrome OLLA, or water jar, was made by a once known San Ildefonso Pueblo potter.
 We would estimate that it dates to around 1900.
 As is often the case with works from this era, we are unable to identify a specific artist or family.

 While the specific elements mentioned by Batkin do not appear on this particular piece, the broader characteristics do.
 More significantly, published examples of Ogapoge pieces display designs with similar character to those which appear here.